MatyasUrban/DistributedTerminationDetection/README.md

 - **Node CLI**: Accepts commands for toggling categories, so you can dynamically reduce noise or add detail.

 Use these tools to strike the right balance between **visibility** and **noise** in your console output.

 ---

+## Threads

+Each node starts several threads to manage concurrency:

+1. **CLI Thread**
+   - Responsible for reading user commands from the console and executing them.
+   - Runs the `handle_cli` function until the user quits or the node shuts down.

+2. **Incoming Connections Thread**
+   - Listens for new TCP connections from other nodes on the ring (i.e., when they send tasks, heartbeats, or other messages).

+3. **Outgoing Connections Thread**
+   - Processes a queue of outgoing messages.
+   - Each message is eventually delivered to the target node (successor, predecessor, or another node).

+4. **Work Processor Thread**
+   - Handles local tasks (e.g., counting from 1 to N).
+   - If tasks are large, it may delegate portions to its successor.

+5. **Heartbeat Thread**
+   - Periodically sends heartbeat messages to the successor.
+   - Updates the local logical clock each time a heartbeat is sent.

+6. **Predecessor Monitor Thread**
+   - Monitors whether the predecessor has sent a heartbeat recently.
+   - If not, the node assumes the predecessor is dead or has left, and updates the ring topology accordingly.

+---

+## Example Workflow

+1. **Start Node** `python3 node.py`

+The node starts, remains offline, and waits for CLI commands.

+2. **Join the Ring** `join`
+- The node attempts to discover a successor using its IP-based ID.
+- If another node is online, it receives a response and updates its topology.
+- If no node responds, it becomes a single-node ring.

+3. **Create a Counting Task** `count 20`
+- The node enqueues a task to count up to 20.
+- If it has a successor, it may delegate part of this task to lighten its load.

+4. **Check Status** `status`
+- Prints out a multi-line status showing whether the node is busy, how many tasks are queued, its predecessor, successor, etc.

+5. **Test Termination** `misra`
+- Initiates the marker-based termination detection.
+- If every node in the ring is idle, the algorithm recognizes system-wide completion and reports that at one node.

+6. **Leave the Ring**  `leave`
+- The node gracefully notifies others, updates the ring so it’s removed, and goes offline.
+- It can later re-join if desired (by re-running `join`).

+---